6r1d/rabbitmq_speed_test/README.md

 To check current performance, run `docker-compose up` and have a look at the [RabbitMQ management panel](http://127.0.0.1:15672/).
 `Publish` and `Deliver` message rates tell about the current performance.

+### Notes

+#### Network issues

+I hit some weird network issue when both injector and executor instances were unable to connect.
+In my case, I needed to restart Docker with `doas sv restart docker`.
+For `systemd`-based distros, it may be something like `sudo systemctl restart docker`.

 ## Links

 * [Pika](https://pika.readthedocs.io/en/stable/index.html) - a library I tested here